cibinsb/jwtauthenticator/README.md

 ## Configuration

 You should edit your :file:`jupyterhub_config.py` to set the authenticator class, You'll also need to set some configuration options including the location of the signing certificate (in PEM format), field containing the userPrincipalName or sAMAccountName/username, and the expected audience of the JSONWebToken.
 This last part is optional, if you set audience to an empty string then the authenticator will skip the validation of that field.
+Authorisation is enabled by default, if the permitted_domains value is empty then authenticator class will respond with 403.

 ```
+# To add the custom authenticator class
+c.JupyterHub.authenticator_class = 'jwtauthenticator.jwtauthenticator.JSONWebTokenAuthenticator'
 # one of "secret" or "signing_certificate" must be given.
 If both, then "secret" will be the signing method used.
 c.JSONWebTokenAuthenticator.secret = '<insert-256-bit-secret-key-here>'            # The secrect key used to generate the given token
 # -OR-